 Instead of providing rigid parameters for each airline tenant, the design employs common-use technology that allows carriers to easily expand or shrink their footprints.
 American Airlines, Southwest Airlines, United Airlines and Air Canada share four check-in islands with staffed ticket counters, 105 self-service kiosks, a central bag drop and nine baggage claim carousels.

 A centralized, 16-lane TSA security checkpoint streamlines passenger screening and incorporates the industry’s most advanced technologies.

 The new baggage handling system includes 55 mobile inspection tables, one of the largest deployments at a U.S. airport.
-Sensors on baggage handling systems decrease operational energy use.
+The baggage handling system, which was designed with permanent magnetic motors, only moves when bags are in the system and goes into ‘sleep mode’ when not in use.

 The Largest P3 Project in U.S. Aviation History

 The ongoing $5.1 billion ($4 billion construction value) Terminal B project is the largest public-private partnership in U.S. aviation history.

 As Stewart Steeves, CEO of LaGuardia Gateway Partners, has stated, Terminal B’s redevelopment might also be the “most complex aviation project anywhere ever,” as the previous terminal remained fully operation during construction.

 The innovative island-and-bridges concept was the key factor in that success, enabling the construction team to build the new headhouse, concourse, parking garage, roadways and two miles of additional taxiway with minimal disruptions.